owencraston/owencraston.github.io/src/data/blog/post-2/index.md

 ```

 ### Creating a Max Heap with a PriorityQueue
-To turn our PriorityQueue into a max heap we will need to pass it an instance of [comparator](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-comparator/).
+To turn our PriorityQueue into a max heap, we will need to pass it an instance of [comparator](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-comparator/).
 Luckily most of the common comparators you'd want to use can be found [here](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.comparisons/).
-The one that will enable our max heap functionality is the [compareByDescending](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.comparisons/compare-by-descending.html#comparebydescending)] function.
+The one that will enable our max heap functionality is the [compareByDescending](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.comparisons/compare-by-descending.html#comparebydescending) function.
 This will tell our PriorityQueue to give the highest priority to the highest value.

 ```kotlin
 import java.util.PriorityQueue